Who we are

 Professor Oli Wilson

 Oli’s research seeks to make our creative sectors more sustainable, accessible, and fairer.
 He has collaborated on major research projects with the Ministry of Culture and Heritage, Toi Mai workforce development council, and APRA-AMCOS among others.
-He is also an accomplished artist, and regularly tours internationally as keyboardist with The Chills.
+He is also an accomplished artist with over 20 years experience in the music industry.

 Kerry Ann Lee